mdabir1203/42WOB_Trolls_N_Fun/README.md

 3.Enjoy watching multiple pairs of eyes following your mouse pointer and hearing laughter in the background.

+Special Trick:

+Add it to .zshrc / .bashrc to have super fun

 ### Killswitch
 To stop the script, `press Ctrl+C` in the terminal or type `killall xeyes` in another terminal.